mfkiwl/hotspot/README.md

 ![hotspot tracepoints](screenshots/tracepoints.png?raw=true "hotspot tracepoints")

+### SSH

+Hotspot can use ssh to run perf on remote machines.
+After adding a host in the settings dialog, you can select it on the record page.
+This requires an installed ssh binary.

 ## Known Issues

 If anything breaks in the above and the output is less usable than `perf report`, please